 Good quality curtains are an investment, so don't sacrifice the style and finish you want because you feel guilty about the budget.
 But whatever you choose, make sure it's a design you'll love for a long time, particularly in a room you use often, like a living room.

-8. Allow curtains to puddle in front of a tall window
+13. Allow curtains to puddle in front of a tall window

 'Although you do have to be careful with your choice of fabric, and if your room tends to get dusty or you have pets, then it's not as easy to clean under them,' she warns.

 14. Tie curtains back with leather or tasselled ties

 Think of tie backs as you would the belt to a dress, and dip into the latest trends for accessorising.
 It may surprise you to hear that certain designs are out, according to our experts.

 15. Make a small window feel bigger

 Make a small window feel bigger by fitting a pole to extend further than normal.
 Drawing the curtains completely either side will help to open up the view, allowing the window to hold more presence within the room.

-12. Pair heavier curtains with a sheer voile
+16. Pair heavier curtains with a sheer voile

-13. Choose a pole that makes an impact
+17. Choose a pole that makes an impact

-15. Add a boxy pelmet
+18. Add a boxy pelmet

 What curtains are best for bay windows?

-‘I'd always use a double- or triple-pleat heading on a bay window and hang the curtain under the track, not against it,’ says Yvonne.
-‘This will allow the curtains to stack up better.'
+If you are wondering how to dress a bay window, Yvonne from Chameleon Interiors has some advice: 'I'd always use a double- or triple-pleat heading on a bay window and hang the curtain under the track, not against it.
+This will allow the curtains to stack up better.'

 How do you clean curtains?

-'The bottom edges of your curtains are the first to really show the dirt,' says Victoria.
-‘It's because they sit on the floor or windowsill.
+'The bottom edges of your curtains are the first to really show the dirt,' says Victoria from Hillarys.
+'It's because they sit on the floor or windowsill.
 Dusting and vacuuming sills and flooring will help.
 Curtains will benefit from a regular clean, too - use the brush attachment on your vacuum, working top to bottom, front and reverse of your curtains when closed.
 You can also take them to the dry cleaners.'